Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          unsupported media type
      8. In case an unknown error happened during the processing of the HTTP
-         POST request an HTTP 404 Bad request SHOULD be returned by the media processing entity
+         POST request a HTTP 404 Bad request SHOULD be returned by the media processing entity
      9. In case the media processing entity cannot process a fragment posted